What is email security?

 Email security involves the actions taken and security tools used to protect against email-borne threats and malware to minimise the likelihood of related information security incidents.
 The University has implemented enhanced email security tools.

-The first of these tools is an email gateway to filter all inbound messages sent externally with the ability to stop messages prior delivery to your inbox.
+The first of these tools is an email gateway, which can filter all inbound messages from external sources with the ability to stop messages before they are delivered to your inbox.
 The second tool is a cloud security tool that integrates with Nexus365 and allows for finer grained delivery filtering as email arrives.
-This tool filters messages sent from internal addresses, as well offering extra checking of externally received messages.
+This tool filters messages sent from internal addresses, as well as offering extra checking of messages received from external sources.
 The cloud security tool continuously scans all mailboxes for malicious content – including post delivery – and removes messages according to the University's email policy.

 This pages provides an overview of the email security policy and explains how to reach out to the email security workstream team for support.